gravitational/teleport/rfd/0162-machine-id-token-join-method-bot-instance.md

 - Bot: An identity within Teleport intended for use by machines as opposed to humans.
 Many individual machines may act as this shared identity.
-- `tbot`: The Teleport binary that acts as aBot and generates credentials for consumption by client applications.
+- `tbot`: The Teleport binary that acts as a Bot and generates credentials for consumption by client applications.
 - Bot instance: A single instance of `tbot` running on a host.